RetroDECK/ES-DE/THEMES-LEGACY.md

 * `size` - type: NORMALIZED_PAIR.
     - If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the video's aspect ratio.
 * `maxSize` - type: NORMALIZED_PAIR.
     - The video will be resized as large as possible so that it fits within this size and maintains its aspect ratio.
 Use this instead of `size` when you don't know what kind of video you're using so it doesn't get grossly oversized on one axis (e.g. with a game's video metadata).
 * `origin` - type: NORMALIZED_PAIR.
     - Where on the image `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the image exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 * `rotation` - type: FLOAT.
     - angle in degrees that the text should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
 * `rotationOrigin` - type: NORMALIZED_PAIR.
     - Point around which the text will be rotated.
 Default is `0.5 0.5`.
 * `delay` - type: FLOAT.
 Default is false.
     - Delay in seconds before video will start playing.
 * `default` - type: PATH.
     - Path to default video file.
 Default video will be played when selected game does not have a video.
 * `showSnapshotNoVideo` - type: BOOLEAN
     - If true, image will be shown when selected game does not have a video and no `default` video is configured.
 * `showSnapshotDelay` - type: BOOLEAN
     - If true, playing of video will be delayed for `delayed` seconds, when game is selected.
 * `visible` - type: BOOLEAN.
-    - If true, component will be rendered, otherwise rendering will be skipped.
+    - If true, element will be rendered, otherwise rendering will be skipped.
 Can be used to hide elements from a particular view.
 * `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high.
+    - z-index value for element.
+Elements will be rendered in order of z-index value from low to high.

 #### text